Ion Exchange Systems

 Ion exchange water treatment systems: This diagram compares three options for treating metal-contaminated water.
 Regenerable IX systems are displayed as options 2 and 3, with the third option incorporating an additional brine processing unit (BPU).
 This addition offers extra operational expenditure savings (OPEX), making it the most economically advantageous and sustainable choice due to its non-hazardous waste brine outputs.

-SimPACK (for flow rates 400+ GMP) – Regenerable IX
+SimPACK (for flow rates 400+ GPM) – Regenerable IX

 Envirogen’s patented SimPACK regenerable ion exchange technology is designed to treat contaminated water at flowrates over 400 gallons per minute (gpm).
 The system utilizes a multi-bed design operated in a staggered mode process, employing specialty resins tailored to specific target contaminants.